 - You are contributing to an incredibly valuable corporate asset that will be sold to third-parties.
 23andMe’s genetic database stands to generate significant revenue both now (such as a $300 million drug development deal with GlaxoSmithKline in 2018) and in perpetuity.
 You do not know who these third parties will be, you will not benefit financially, and once you have opted-in you can never completely opt-out.

 - Your genome contains a LOT more information than we currently understand, and what we currently understand is also a lot more than what 23andMe reports back to their customers in the form ancestry, disease predisposition and physical attribute information.
 What about 10 years from now?
 Is it possible that genetic analysis could one day offer far deeper and more personal insights into who we are?
-It is certain to offer greater insight into disease risk (heart disease, mental health, cancer, etc.) and life-expectancy, but possibly also sexual orientation, behavioral tendencies, spirituality, IQ… This makes it a uniquely powerful source of information about you – information that is currently (and legally) used for medical, insurance and law enforcement purposes in the United States and elsewhere.
+It is certain to offer greater insight into disease risk (heart disease, mental health, cancer, etc.) and life-expectancy, but possibly also sexual orientation, behavioral tendencies (such as risk tolerance), spirituality, IQ, and more.
+This makes it a uniquely powerful source of information about you – information that is currently (and legally) used for medical, insurance and law enforcement purposes in the United States and elsewhere.
 What future applications will arise?